Munoon/Telegram-Vote-Bot/README.md

 # Telegram Vote Bot
 This is telegram bot that counts votes.
 It accepts votes only from certain members and prohibits re-voting.
+All statistic write in file `vote status.txt`.

 # Installing
 1. First of all you need JDK.
 [Download it you can here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).